plast-lab/doop/README.md

 * For the architecture of Doop, see [docs/documentation.md](docs/documentation.md).

 ## Getting Started
+Doop requires Java 17 or later to build and run.

 At its core, Doop is a collection of various analyses expressed in the form of Datalog rules.

 The framework has two versions of its rules:

 1. The currently maintained version targets [Soufflé](http://souffle-lang.org/), an open-source Datalog engine